CulturesSupports/Search/README.md

 ### this is the query urls in json you need to develop more of by 10 urls by category

+### This enables the search query app to generate more and more search , the more links you generate and put inside

+### it can be used to serve over 10 000 search
 ---------------

 ---------------